syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if probability is equal to or less than zero and if probability is equal to or greater than one.
+#NUM! - occurs if probability is equal to or less than zero and if probability is equal to or greater than one.

-&#35;VALUE! - occurs if probability or degFreedom1 or degFreedom2 is non-numeric.
+#VALUE! - occurs if probability or degFreedom1 or degFreedom2 is non-numeric.

 #### Example: